qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/index.rst

 Plugin bugs
 ...........

 Plugin bugs must be opened in their respective bug tracking system.
-Check first if the plugin is listed at http://hub.qgis.org/projects/qgis-user-plugins/
+Check first if the plugin is listed in the `plugin overview <http://hub.qgis.org/projects/qgis-user-plugins/>`_.
 If so, click on the plugin name then click "New issue".
 Otherwise, consult the plugin documentation to find the address of the relevant bug tracking system or a developer to contact.

 Steps